 Idea and Culture

-If in the 1920s and 30s, Germany was served up democracy in one full helping and rejected it with near insane enthusiasm, what hope is there for the tyrannies of Saudi Arabia, Jordan, Syria and so forth?
-If you’ve read, Why the West Rules, Why the West is Best, Culture and Carnage and The Rational Optimist, you will soon realize that the West – based on the outstanding ideals of reason, freedom, constitutional rights, self-criticism, science, philosophy [to name but a few of the West’s values] – is far superior to its competitors (and those whose actually today do compete with the West such as China, Chile, Turkey) have taken on many western attributes mentioned above.
+If in the 1920s and 30s, Germany was served up democracy in one full helping and rejected it with angry enthusiasm, what hope is there for the tyrannies of Saudi Arabia, Jordan, Syria and so forth in the future?
+If you’ve read, Why the West Rules, Intellectuals and Race, Why the West is Best, Culture and Carnage, Infidel, Black Mass and The Rational Optimist, you will soon realize that the West – based on the outstanding ideals of reason, freedom, constitutional rights, self-criticism, science, philosophy [to name but a few of the West’s values] – is far superior to its competitors (and those who actually today do compete with the West such as China, Chile, Turkey) have taken on many western attributes mentioned above.
 Technically, this isn’t ethnocentricity – making value judgments about another culture from perspectives of one’s own – but rather, if I will be forgiven the close comparison, it is making the case that some sets of human ideas – like those cited in The Constitution of Liberty – are superior to others, such as those preached in the Talmud, Bible, Quran, Vedas, Tipitaka, Book of Changes, Das Kapital and other religious tracts.
 (For why Marxism is considered in this context a religion, see, The Revolt Against Reason.)

 Ideas make up the fragile animal who is uniquely human, as I’ve pointed out in The Science Behind Free Will, No Memetic Code, Reason and Myth and many others essays.
 To reiterate: what makes homo-sapiens unique animals is idea, specifically our advanced and progressive ability to picture another world, especially an afterworld or alternative reality.
 Idea is our central characteristic; that’s why the later manufacturers of the Bible and the Quran, for example, many decades after their protagonists were dead, agreed on a singular definitive version of their books and beliefs.
 They ordered destroyed all existent divergent copies or groups.
 [Many Christians and Moslems died to achieve this.]
 The idea was that God assured only one rendering, having after 14 billion years, taken a personal interest in Middle Eastern homo sapiens (but not earlier homo neanderthals and definitely not Chinese, Africans or Indian Homo sapiens).